nightscout/chrome-uploader/README.md

-##chromadex
+##NightScout.info CGM Utility
 Download Dexcom data on almost any platform Chrome runs on.
 (Developed and tested on Mac OSX).
 A good deal of this data is corrupt.
 It should work on Windows if [Dexcom Studio](http://dexcom.com/dexcom-studio) is installed, but other platforms should work more magically.

-##Don't use it for treatment.
-Seriously.
-A lot of this data is wrong.
-Not a little wrong.
-OMG WTF out of left field wrong.
+##Don't use this for treatment.
+Don't.
+Seriously, don't.
+This is reverse engineered.
+Dexcom Studio can be aware of lots of gotchas that this simply isn't.
+Data might stop updating.
+Just like how a CGM is just an alert to check your sugar, this is just an alert to check your Dexcom.

 ###Install
 1. Get code in folder